Humanities Initiatives at Historically Black Colleges and Universities

-NEH Humanities Initiatives at Historically Black Colleges and Universities are intended to strengthen the teaching and study of the humanities, in subjects such as history, philosophy, literature, religion, and the interpretation of the arts.
-These grants may be used to enhance existing humanities programs, resources, or courses, or to develop new ones.
+NEH Humanities Initiatives at Historically Black Colleges and Universities help strengthen the teaching and study of the humanities by developing new humanities programs, resources, or courses, or by enhancing existing ones.
 Applicants are encouraged to draw on the knowledge of outside scholars who would contribute expertise and fresh insights to the project.

 NEH Humanities Initiatives may

 - develop or substantially enhance bridge programs for first-year, first-generation, at-risk, and/or nontraditional students;

 - create or revise courses that focus on close reading, analytical writing, and/or effective speaking, and/or practical composition courses designed to help students write better;

 - support new humanities programs (which may include but are not limited to honors programs, new humanities minors, first-year seminars, and capstone courses) and enhance existing ones;